JohnathanPi/Visual-ML/README.md

     sees, from DOM manipulation to manipulating the chart object (adding points on click, displaying the data that is recieved from the server, scaling the graphs size according to the data it contains etc..).
-It also containts the fetch requests to the server.
+It also containts the POST and GET requests to the server.
   * server.js: Responsible for recieving the data from the user, sending it to the python scripts and recieving & sending the data back.